Acria-Network/Acria-Documentation/operating_an_oracle_node.md

 ![alt text](/img/qt7.png)

+!> **Important** All nonces are managed within the application.
+Therefore, do not attempt to make a transaction with an unlocked account outside of the application.

 ## Configuring your Node

 After setting up the accounts you have to configure the Oracle Node to supply all your data items.
 To do this you have to click on the „Config“ button.